As an artist, I am absorbed in the process of fibre manipulation

 become unique, diaphanous surfaces - contemporary lacy quilts.

-My focus is both flat and 3-dimensional fine art utilizing an assortment of techniques
+My works are both flat and 3-dimensional, utilizing an assortment of techniques

-such as painting, dying, printing, fraying and deconstruction, free-motion embroidery,
+such as hand-dying, deconstruction, fraying, knotting, free-motion embroidery,

-raw-edge quilting, felting, knotting and thread-web using dissolvable fabrics.
+raw-edge quilting, abstract weaving, and 'thread-web' using dissolvable fabrics.